What is Electroneum & How Does it Work? - ETN for Beginners

 Businesses can also make use of the platform to increase customer acquisition and retention, as well as ARPU, reduce vendor-to-operator costs, improve their net promoter score, drive vertical sales, and generate new revenue streams.

-By accepting a new form of digital currency, this could increase a businesses’ footfall by attracting a wider range of customers who use ETN.
+Accepting a new form of digital currency could increase a business’ footfall by attracting a wider range of customers who use ETN.

 Can Electroneum Be Used Anonymously?